-27.2 Professional Development
+27.3 Professional Development

-The University encourages Faculty Members to pursue professional development activities in order to remain at the forefront of their respective disciplines.
-In order to underscore this encouragement, the University will make available a Personal Professional Development Fund and Professional Development Pool, but would expect Faculty Members to also seek outside sources of funding to support their professional development activities.
+The University encourages Members to pursue professional development activities in order to remain at the forefront of their respective disciplines.
+In order to underscore this encouragement, the University will make available a Personal Professional Development Fund and Professional Development Pool, but would expect Members to also seek outside sources of funding to support their professional development activities.

-27.3 Personal Professional Development Fund
+27.4 Personal Professional Development Fund

-Each April 1st, each full-time Faculty Member will have \$1,200 deposited in his Personal Professional Development Account.
+Each April 1st, each full-time Member will have \$1,200 deposited in his Personal Professional Development Account.

-The Personal Professional Development Account is for the exclusive use of the Faculty Member and may be utilized during the fiscal year or carried over from fiscal year to fiscal year, to a maximum of \$3,600.
+The Personal Professional Development Account is for the exclusive use of the Member and may be utilized during the fiscal year or carried over from fiscal year to fiscal year, to a maximum of \$3,600.
 The Personal Professional Development Fund is not transferable.

-The Personal Professional Development Fund is to be used to support activities, or the acquisition of materials, that have received the prior approval of the Dean.
-The Dean of the Faculty has the final authority regarding the utilization of the Personal Professional Development Fund when he has sufficient reason to believe the fund is being used inappropriately.
-The Dean will provide his reasons in writing to the Faculty Member.
+The Personal Professional Development Fund is to be used to support activities, or the acquisition of materials, that have received the prior approval of the Dean or the University Librarian.
+The Dean of the Faculty or the University Librarian has the final authority regarding the utilization of the Personal Professional Development Fund when he has sufficient reason to believe the fund is being used inappropriately.
+The Dean or the University Librarian will provide his reasons in writing to the Member.